X-Ray Emission from the PeVatron-candidate Supernova Remnant G106.3+2.7: Summary

 \acknowledgments

 We would like to thank the anonymous referee for very helpful comments.
-This work was supported by MEXT KAKENHI No.18K03647, 20H00181 (YF), 19K03908, 18H05459 (AB), 20K14491 (KKN), 20H00175, 20H00178 (HM), and 20KK0071 (KKN and HM).
-AB and KKN were also supported by Shiseido Female Researcher Science Grant and Yamada Science Foundation, respectively.
+This work was supported by MEXT KAKENHI No.18K03647, 20H00181 (Y.F.), 19K03908, 18H05459 (A.B.), 20K14491 (K.K.N.), 20H00175, 20H00178 (H.M.), and 20KK0071 (K.K.N. and H.M.).
+A.B. and K.K.N. were also supported by Shiseido Female Researcher Science Grant and Yamada Science Foundation, respectively.
 The research presented in this paper has used data from the Canadian Galactic Plane Survey, a Canadian project with international partners, supported by the Natural Sciences and Engineering Research Council.

 \software{XSPEC \citep{1996ASPC..101...17A}, HEAsoft (v6.25; \citealt{2014ascl.soft08004N}), sxrbg \citep{2019ascl.soft04001S}}

 {\it Note added in Proof:} After submitting this draft, we became aware of a preprint by \citet{2020arXiv201211531G} that studies the same object.
 Although their Suzaku results are similar to ours, their fluxes are somewhat different probably because of their different background treatments.